-Over the last twenty+ years, they have cemented their place in history among the nations leaders in organizing cultural Hip Hop events, concerts and festivals.
+Over the last three decades, they have consistently been among the nations leaders in organizing cultural Hip Hop events, concerts and festivals.
 The company has received a fair amount of media and press attention including; MTV, ESPN2, NBC, BET, UPN, Univision, Telemundo, Mun2, Source Magazine, Rap Pages, Vibe Magazine, New York Times, Miami Herald, Sun-Sentinel, Washington Post and countless websites and blogs.

 Hip Hop Elements has also teamed up with vital non-profit organizations such as the NAACP, Jobs With Justice, TRUTH, the Dan Marino Foundation, the Source Youth Foundation and many other charitable causes.
-On the corporate side, they have been hired to produce events and sponsored by global corporations such as Pepsi, ESPN, Rebull, Coca Cola, Fila, Puma, Avirex and many others.
+They have also been hired to produce events and sponsored by major corporations such as Pepsi, ESPN, Lipton, Rebull, Coca Cola, Fila, Puma, Avirex and many others.

 The company also has experience teaching workshops and organizing events at the following prestigious educational institutions: University of Miami, University of Central Florida, Florida International University, Florida Atlantic University, Miami-Dade College, Miami Beach Design Art Senior High, Miami Beach Senior High etc. Additionally, we have also taught, performed and choreographed for other cultural entities such as the Florida Dance Association and Miami-Light Project.

-Current Hip Hop Elements projects include the Miami Pro-Am, a Speedy Legs Documentary and nationwide performances and appearances by Speedy Legs, DJ Trails and the rest of the crew.
+Current Hip Hop Elements projects include the Miami Pro-Am, the 2024 Paris Olympics, a Speedy Legs documentary and teaching the next generation about the history and pioneers.

 For additional information or bookings, contact us